 Honor Rolls.
-A student completing a semester schedule of at least 12 hours in one semester with no grade lower than A (4.0) will be included on the President's Honor Roll.
-The courses and grades listed below will not be considered in the minimum 12 hours.
+A student who completes a semester schedule of at least 12 hours in one semester with no grade lower than A (4.0) will be included on the President's Honor Roll.
+The student cannot have semester grades of I, WF or NC.

 A student who completes a semester schedule of at least 12 semester hours in one semester with a grade point average of 3.75 to 3.99 and no grade lower than C will be included on the Provost's Honor Roll.
-The courses and grades listed below will not be considered in the minimum 12 hours.
+The student cannot have semester grades of I, WF or NC.

 A student who completes a semester schedule of at least 12 semester hours in one semester with a grade point average of 3.50 - 3.74 and no grade lower than C will be included on the Dean's Honor Roll.
-The courses and grades listed below will not be counted in the minimum 12 hours.
+The student cannot have semester grades of I, WF or NC.